 Another application of structured LDSs is in temporal independent component analysis.
 This is defined as the discovery of a set of independent latent dynamical processes, from which the data is a projected observation.
-If each independent dynamical process can be described itself as a linear dynamical system, this gives rise to a structured LDS with a block diagonal transition matrix A. Such models can be used to extract independent components under prior knowledge of the likely underlying frequencies in each of the temporal components[56].
-See also exercise(197).
+If each independent dynamical process can itself be described by a LDS, this gives rise to a structured LDS with a block diagonal transition matrix A. Such models can be used to extract independent components under prior knowledge of the likely underlying frequencies in each of the temporal components [58].
+See also exercise (198).

-24.5.4 Bayesian LDSs
+24.5.5 Bayesian LDSs

-The extension to placing priors on the transition and emission parameters of the LDS leads in general to computational difficulties in computing the likelihood $p(\mathbf{v}{1:T}) = \int{\mathbf{A}} p(\mathbf{v}{1:T}|\mathbf{A})p(\mathbf{A})$ since the dependency of the likelihood on the matrix \mathbf{A} is complicated function.
-A treatment of this case is beyond the scope of this book, although be briefly note that sampling methods[51, 92], are popular in this context.
-For the special case of Variational Bayes under Gaussian priors on the transition and emission matrices, deterministic approximations have been developed, and one can show that the variational inference equations are related directly to smoothing in a modified LDS[26, 22, 56].
+The extension to placing priors on the transition and emission parameters of the LDS leads in general to computational difficulties in computing the likelihood $p(\mathbf{v}{1:T}) = \int{\mathbf{A}} p(\mathbf{v}{1:T}|\mathbf{A})p(\mathbf{A})$ since the dependency of the likelihood on the matrix \mathbf{A} is a complicated function.
+A treatment of this case is beyond the scope of this book, although we briefly note that sampling methods[53, 95] are popular in this context.
+For the special case of Variational Bayes under Gaussian priors on the transition and emission matrices, deterministic approximations have been developed, and one can show that the variational inference equations are related directly to smoothing in a modified LDS[27, 23, 58].